sethupathib/Answers/README.md

 ------------------------
 ### **Highlights**
-0. Interviewing with a top Semiconductor Firm in the World for a position in HQ.
+0. Interviewing with a top Semiconductor Firm in the World for a position in HQ [3 Times].
+1. PhD offer from NTU-Taiwan.
-1. Working with Dr. Yao Wen Chang on Physical Design Problems.
+2. Working with Dr. Yao Wen Chang on Physical Design Problems.
-2. VIT VLSI & Interacting with the B.Tech CS Grads from VIT (Cambuzz).
+3. VIT VLSI & Interacting with the B.Tech CS Grads from VIT (Cambuzz).
-3. Trip to Thailand during first year of work.
+4. Trip to Thailand during first year of work.
-4. 2 Tape-outs from Qualcomm (GPU Implementation)
+5. 2 Tape-outs from Qualcomm (GPU Implementation)
-5. Design Internship at **The Minimalist**.
+6. Design Internship at **The Minimalist**.
 (Didn't pursue)
-6. CS Internship at **IIT Madras**.
+7. CS Internship at **IIT Madras**.
 (Didn't pursue)
-7. Interview with Marvell & Intel (went till final round).
+8. Interview with Marvell & Intel (went till final round).
-8. Internship with VSD (Kunal Ghosh).
+9. Internship with VSD (Kunal Ghosh).
 (Euler Path Generation for Digital Circuits)
-9. **ETH Zurich** researchers taking this repository for their research.
+10. **ETH Zurich** researchers taking this repository for their research.
-10. Cracking **IIIT-Hyderabad** PGEE.
+11. Cracking **IIIT-Hyderabad** PGEE.
-11. Working with Nishant Mishra (BCG) on Teacher Transfer Portal Review Project.
+12. Working with Nishant Mishra (BCG) on Teacher Transfer Portal Review Project.
-12. Wrote a lot of Quora and Medium Articles.
+13. Wrote a lot of Quora and Medium Articles.
 (If that counts!).
-13. 70 Clones on this repository till date.
+14. 70 Clones on this repository till date.
 (18th Nov 2020).
 (If this matters!).
 It is a metric that the information contained in this repository has benifitted at-least 70 cloners.
 And as an after effect, it would've made their lives better by saving thousands of man-hours which otherwise would have been invested in researching.
 I managed to make this world a better place indirectly.
-14. Got Validation from AMD-CTO (Data Center) **Mr. Raghu Nambiar** for this repository.
+15. Got Validation from AMD-CTO (Data Center) **Mr. Raghu Nambiar** for this repository.
-15. Closed (not really) 2 clients from the United States through fiverr.com.
+16. Closed (not really) 2 clients from the United States through fiverr.com.
 They did come to me with business proposals.
 ------------------------
 ### **Random Ideas**